BCG Empower: How to Get In (Step-by-Step Guide)

 • Jones Graduate School of Business (Rice University)

-• Kelley Business School (Indiana University
+• Kelley School of Business (Indiana University)

 • Kellogg School of Management (Northwestern)